Use 3D eye material with your own eye drawings to help with drawing.

 Paste the "Layer template for creating eye textures" onto the canvas.

-It will be displayed full size on the canvas, so select the "For creating eye textures" folder and reduce it to an appropriate size.
+It will be displayed filling the entire canvas, so select the "For creating eye textures" folder and reduce it to an appropriate size.

 For the sake of auto actions, please draw within the "Put eye images into this folder" folder.